 Watching Argo was thrilling, as one would expect of an award-winning thriller.
 The hero of the story (depicted by actor-director Ben Affleck) is Tony Mendez, a CIA operative.
 Apparently, he single-handedly and at great personal risk saves the lives of those six Americans – with only a little bit of assistance from the Canadian embassy in Teheran.

 The movie left me with admiration and wonder at the heroic efforts of the CIA.
 As the credits rolled by, I noted that the script was based on a book and a 2007 article “How the CIA Used a Fake Sci-Fi Flick to Rescue Americans From Tehran” in Wired magazine.
 Curious, I clicked over to the article, and that’s where in the comments I came across a reference to a Canadian documentary about the rescue.
 It is made by CTV W5, a popular current affairs and documentary channel.

 The Reel Story

 The movie Argo made it appear as if the Canadians were at best minor actors in the whole drama.
 The Canadian ambassador, Kenneth Taylor, was portrayed in the movie but only as a minor character who, although involved, did not really advance the plot in any significant way.
 The Canadian documentary, “The Reel Story – CTV W5”, however, painted an altogether different picture.
 Ken Taylor risked his life and helped in hiding the Americans for nearly three months.
-The CIA operative was in Canada for all of one and a half days.
+The CIA operative was in Iran for all of one and a half days.
 In short, the story Argo tells is significantly inaccurate if you consider the Canadian documentary’s point of view.